SPCM HPC Cluster Management

 SPCM - Simple, Portable Cluster Manager

-The SPCM cluster manager is an integrated tool set for managing a simple HPC (High Performance Computing) cluster.
+The SPCM cluster manager is a free, open source integrated tool set for managing a simple HPC (High Performance Computing) cluster.

 It is the only portable cluster management suite we are aware of and is designed to be easily adapted to most POSIX platforms.